falkensmz/tw1tter0s1nt/README.md

 # WHO IS THIS TOOL FOR? :
   - Penetration testers/Ethical hackers
-  - IT students that are looking for something cool to search.
+  - IT students that are looking for something cool to search for.
   - OSiNT investigators (This tool is a MUST for you!
 It makes the job much more faster and efficient!)
   - Journalists who are looking for more information on a specific celebrity or person

  Some things to note:
  - You NEED the python library twint.
-Installation gudie right here : https://github.com/twintproject/twint
+Installation guide right here : https://github.com/twintproject/twint
- - The author of the tool is not responsible in any way of one's misactions using tw1tter0s1nt.
+ - The author of the tool is not responsible in any way for one's misactions using tw1tter0s1nt.
  - Please keep in mind that this is a tool made by only a person and so it is hard to keep up with all the bugs and issues.
  - Still, if you find any bugs, report them in the issues section!